What it is

 |

-Permissions to see the work | You must be able to view the issues, projects, and people you ask about in Jira; the agent cannot show what your user cannot access. |
+You must be able to view the issues, projects, and people you ask about in Jira; the agent cannot show what your user cannot access. |

-Correct agent selected | In Rovo chat, pick Portfolio Agent from the agent list.
-The generic assistant may not use this app’s actions. |
+In Rovo chat, pick Portfolio Insights Agent from the agent list.
+The generic Rovo assistant don’t use this app’s actions. |

 How to talk to the agent?